rodionovdima/PhenotypePredictor/phenotype_propagator/README.md

   - yaml

 ## Running Phenotype Propagator
-To run the pipeline first prepare the input file by placing them into input/annotation (danatello outputs with mcSEED functional annotations for each target genome/MAG) and input/mash_groups (neighbor groups obtained by mash_group script).
+To run the pipeline first prepare the input files by placing them into `input/annotation` (danatello outputs with mcSEED functional annotations for each target genome/MAG) and `input/mash_groups` (neighbor groups obtained by mash_group script).
-Then update the PhenotypePropagator.yaml config file (including root_dir and other directories) Then run 'Rscript PhenotypePropagator.R'
+Then update `PhenotypePropagator.yaml` config file (including `root_dir` and other directories)

+Finally, run `Rscript PhenotypePropagator.R`